JereKuusela/valheim-infinity_hammer/publish/README.md

 - v1.22
 	- Adds a new parameter `id` to commands for using the hovered object id.
 	- Improves support for picking up and freezing at the same time.
+	- Improves object copying to work better with modded objects.

 - v1.21
 	- Adds new commands `hammer_zoop_[direction]` to multiply the selection.